exercism/v3/languages/ruby/reference/exercise-concepts/nucleotide-count.md

 - guard clauses: a guard clause can be used to raise an exception.
 - constants: constants can be used to store static information like DNA values.
 - namespaces: namespaces can be used along with constants.
-- if conditions: an if condition can be used to check if the input is valid.
+- conditionals: a condition may be used to check if the input is valid.
 - yield: in case `Enumerable` is included the `each` method has to use `yield`.
 - blocks: they are used in any of the Enumerable methods.
 - Ruby magic comments: `frozen_string_literal` can be used.